SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

 5. Once you complete all the fields click on the option 'check'.

-### Add description and upload files
+### Add a description and upload files

-1. Just type in all the information on the description inside the new Activity creation popup.
+1. Just type in all the information on the description inside the creation popup.
 2. At any time you can change the Description.
-For that you just need to click on the option that says "Edit".
+For that, you just need to click on the option that says "Edit".
-3. You can also attach files such as images, emails, by dragging or clicking on the dotted square.
+3. You can also attach files such as images, and emails, by dragging or clicking on the dotted square.

 <figure>